Facilitate a CTTT Local Group

 Online social networks, community conference calls, newsletters, and email certainly have their place in Coming to the Table, but there is nothing like meeting in person to build the kind of community this transformative work requires.
 The information below is designed to help you start and sustain a local/regional CTTT group where you live.
 This is not a set of rules.
 Rather, we hope these recommendations will help set the stage and then inspire your creativity; that they will serve as a springboard to additional ideas to fit your group and its needs.

-The most important recommendation we have as you contemplate launching a local group is to identify others in your community to partner with you.
-It will serve you well to meet multiple times with a core leadership team for your group.
-Build strong, accountable relationships with each other.
-Agree on what it means to be a local CTTT group in your community, how you envision meetings happening, review all the materials below together, all before completing the application process, scheduling public meetings, and inviting others to join in.
+The most important recommendation we have as you contemplate launching a local group is to identify others in your community to partner with you; perhaps 1-5 people committed to racial equity and healing.
+It will serve you well to meet multiple times with a core leadership team for your group; to build strong, accountable relationships with each other.
+Before beginning the application process, scheduling public meetings, or inviting others to join you, discuss together what it means to be a local CTTT group in your community, how you envision meetings happening, and review all the materials below together.

 The CTTT Local Group Start-up Guide